qwp0905/lfdb/README.md

 - A transaction started before a commit will never see that commit's writes — even if the commit completes before the transaction ends

 **Write conflicts:**
-A `WriteConflict` is returned immediately whenever two concurrent transactions race on the same resource.
+A `WriteConflict` is returned whenever two concurrent transactions race on the same resource.
 It applies uniformly to every mutating operation:

 - **Row writes** — two transactions inserting or removing the same key
 - **Table creation** — two transactions calling `open_table` with the same name on a table that does not yet exist